Maximilianxu/ServerManager/README.md

 ![image](https://user-images.githubusercontent.com/14119191/161905534-f101364c-9aeb-432c-be87-60fe9bc76f4f.png)

 # How To Use
+## Env Setup

-**Both the client and the server are run on the server.
-This client is the JS frontend, not your local machine** The server will use LXD to manage the GPUs and instances, please check https://github.com/shenuiuin/LXD_GPU_SERVER to set up the LXD env.
-It will also use MongoDB as the database, you need to install it first.
+The server will use **LXD to manage the GPUs and instances, please check** https://github.com/shenuiuin/LXD_GPU_SERVER to set up the LXD env.
+Any questions on setting up the LXD env can refer the tips in this readme or open a new issue.
 If you don't want LXD, you need to modify the utils/util.py to set the commands.

-Then on your server:
+After setting the env, you need to create several LXD instances, whose names are the same as those in settings.py.
+You also need to set the PCI_INFO in utils/util.py of your gpus.
+Use ```nvidia-smi``` can query this info.
+In other words, better check settings.py and util.py and tailor them to meet your own needs.

+We will also use **MongoDB as the database, you need to install it first**.

+## Sever Deployment:
+**Both the client and the server directories are run on the server.
+This client is the JS frontend, not your local machine**
-1. cd client and see the readme to prepare the Vue environment.
+1. cd client and see the readme to start the Vue frontend.
 2. **change the ip in settings.js and app.py to your server ip**.
 3. **su root to exec some commands during running, or check the utils/util.py to set your password**
 4.